Consulting to Reverse a Negative Workplace

 According to a recent Gallup “State of the American Workplace” report, fully two-thirds of U.S. employees feel disengaged at work.
 People get “stuck” at work for many reasons, regardless of position in the organization.

 Sometimes budgets are tight, or maybe upper management is asking for unrealistic deliverables with little understanding of what it takes to actually deliver, making it almost impossible to succeed.
 Maybe there is no vision leading to goals and targets seemingly changing weekly, making it difficult to focus on getting anything to done.
 Add to this that everyone is being asked to do more with less, and there is constant pressure to deliver.
-Within enterprise and larger organizations that I usually work alongside (or anything other than ‘with’, since you have that at the top of the sentence already), I often observe silos of teams that don’t necessarily communicate, but at the same time depend on each other to deliver results.
+Within enterprises and larger organizations that we usually work alongside, we often observe silos of teams that don’t necessarily communicate, but at the same time depend on each other to deliver results.

 All of these situations can create a learned helplessness that can result in creating a verbal echo chamber that reinforces negative perceptions and feelings of powerlessness.
 Misery loves company, and when one person on a team goes negative, a self-fulfilling reality becomes contagious and needs to be addressed.

-External consultants often provide a unique perspective on the teams they are working with, but I pride myself on going beyond consulting and becoming a partner to those I am working to support.
-My partner and I have built Tamman by focusing on a ‘people first’ mentality.
-So it is no surprise that my approach to adding value to help reverse the learned behaviors on a team that has taken a turn for the negative is surprisingly simple – focus on the individuals and the things that impact them first.
+External consultants often provide a unique perspective on the teams they are working with, but we pride ourselves on going beyond consulting and becoming a partner to those we work to support.
+Tamman was built by focusing on a ‘people first’ mentality.
+Our approach to adding value to help reverse the learned behaviors on a team that has taken a turn for the negative is surprisingly simple – focus on the individuals and the things that impact them first.

 Talk less and listen more.
 You can’t learn anything while you are talking.
 Engage with the folks on the front line of the work.
 Ask questions, and continue to ask questions until you are confident you understand the challenges that people are dealing with and their unique perspectives.
 These can be very real or perceived frustrations and problems, but it is important to understand not just how these situations are making people think about work, but also how they make them feel.